devops-hamid-lessons/ansible_role_test/README.md

 ## How to use

-Install `ansible`, clone this project, and then Simply run:
+Install `ansible`, clone this project, and then simply run:

 ```bash
 ansible-playbook test-role.yaml